JVeerman/jveerman.github.io/_posts/2020-02-02-passwords.markdown

 In my opinion password managers in this day and age must be able to achieve the following:
 1. Securely store passwords
-* Confidentiality: Only you should be able to see your saved passwords.
+* Only you should be able to see your saved passwords.
 Your password manager should use robust end-to-end encryption such that noone, not even the password manager service, should be able to read your password.
-* Authentication/Authorization: Secure access
 2. Cloud based
 3. Mobile and Desktop support
 3. Browser extension support
 4. Actively developed
 * Certain browsers such as Google Chrome and FireFox have built-in password management capabilities, however they are not robust in features or actively developed as there are many competing priorities.
 5. Independently audited

 For my purposes, I also wanted some additional features: